AnyFetch/anyfetch-file-hydrater.js/README.md

 Base library for file hydration on http://anyfetch.com.

 This library allows you to create a hydrater server from a single function.
-Taking an optionnal file path and initial data, it should return improved or augmented data.
+Taking an optional file path and initial data, it should return improved or augmented data.

 Read first
 ----------